Jeanette (Spanish singer)

-Janette Anne Dimech (born 10 October 1951), known professionally as Jeanette, is a Spanish singer.
-She first rose to prominence as the lead singer of Pic-Nic, a teenage folk-pop band that topped the charts in 1968 with her song "Cállate, niña".
+Janette Anne Dimech (born 10 October 1951), known professionally as Jeanette, is an English-born Spanish singer and songwriter.
+She first rose to prominence as the lead singer of Pic-Nic, a teenage folk-pop band that found success in 1968 with her song "Cállate, niña".
 Jeanette returned as a solo artist in 1971 with the Hispavox single "Soy rebelde", which redefined her career as a romantic balladist and was a hit across the Spanish-speaking world, becoming a generational anthem.

-In 1976, Carlos Saura included Jeanette's 1974 song "Porque te vas" in his film Cría cuervos, which propelled it to become a major hit and one of the most famous Spanish pop songs of all time.
+In 1976, Carlos Saura included Jeanette's 1974 song "Porque te vas" in his film Cría cuervos, which propelled it to become a major hit and one of the most famous Spanish pop songs of all time and origined many versions of it in other languages, the most famous one being Russian "В Последний Раз (For The Last Time)".
 After the international success of "Porque te vas", Jeanette worked in France and Germany until she returned to the Spanish market with the 1981 album Corazón de poeta, which includes several of her most famous songs.
 The commercial reception of Corazón de poeta allowed her to record two more albums with RCA Victor—Reluz in 1983 and Ojos en el sol in 1984—which were unsuccessful.
 Her last studio album, Loca por la música, was released in 1989 on independent record label Twins and sought to reinvent her style with techno-pop influences.

 The figure of Jeanette has been revalued in the 21st century and she is now considered a cult artist and an influence on Spanish-language indie pop.
 In 2010, 20 minutos described Jeanette as "a legend of Spanish music and muse of independent pop".

 Biography

-Dimech's father is of Maltese descent who lived in the Belgian Congo and a Spanish mother originally from the Canary Islands.
+Dimech's father is of Maltese descent and lived in the Belgian Congo, and her Spanish mother was originally from Tenerife, the Canary Islands.
 Because of her grandparents' import-export business, she was born in the London suburb of Willesden, and grew up in Chicago and La Habra, California.
 After her parents' separation when she was 12, she moved to Barcelona with her mother and younger brother and sister.
 Having grown up in the United States, she spoke only English when she first moved to Spain.
-She was placed in an American school at first, but later befriended some local Spanish children who helped teach her Spanish.
+She was placed in an American school at first, but later befriended some local Spanish children who helped her learn Spanish.

 After her band, Pic-Nic split up at the end of the 1960s, Jeanette moved to Vienna with her husband, Hungarian football player László Kristof, and lived quietly as a homemaker and the mother of their only child, Blythe.